Questions about Community Development Districts

 What is the cost of a CDD?

 The cost to operate a CDD is borne by those who benefit from its services.
 Property owners in the CDD are subject to a non-ad valorem assessment, which appears on their annual property tax bill from the county tax collector as a single CDD assessment.
 The CDD assessment may consist of two parts—an annual assessment for operations and maintenance, which can fluctuate up and down from year to year based on the budget adopted for that fiscal year—and an annual capital assessment to repay bonds sold by the CDD to finance community infrastructure and facilities, which annual assessments are generally fixed for the term of the bonds.
 The annual operating and maintenance assessment amount will be set annually by the Board of Supervisors.
-Public hearings are held on CDD assessments and the CDD’s budget is subject to annual independent audit.
+Public hearings are held on CDD assessments and the CDD’s finances are subject to annual independent audit.

 What is the Board of Supervisors?

 A Community Development District has a Board-Manager form of government with the Board formulating public policy and the District Manager carrying it out.
-The Board consists of five members called Supervisors.
+The Board consists of five elected members called Supervisors.
 The Board serves as the governing body of the District and sets public policies implemented by staff.
 The Board receives its power from Chapter 190, Florida Statue, which governs community development districts.
 Manatee County provides additional special powers to the Forest Creek CDD.
 The Board is responsible for the everyday operation and the future of the district.

 Who is the Forest Creek CDD Management Company?